Nichols Covered Bridge: Original bridge

-The original bridge was built by the Kalamazoo and South Haven Railroad. lack of money caused the railroads future to be placed in the possibility of the new company folding and not completing the rail line.
+The original bridge was built by the Kalamazoo and South Haven Railroad.
+Lack of money caused the railroad’s future to be placed in the possibility of the new company folding and not completing the rail line.
 Michigan Central Railroad leased the route and bought bonds in the Kalamazoo and South Haven Railroad savings the line.

-Community leaders wanted the railroad to come to their communities because they can provide access to South Haven's harbor which could give them access to the great lakes.

-Liberty Hyde Bailey Jr. skipped school to see the new Kalamazoo & South Haven Railroad's new bridge over the Black River. "the most wonderful engineering feat in all the world."
+Liberty Hyde Bailey Jr. once skipped school to see the bridge over the Black River.
+He dubbed it "the most wonderful engineering feat in all the world."

 Conversion

 The bridge was built in its current form by the Michigan Civilian Conservation Corps over the Black River.
 The Michigan Civilian Conservation Corp that performed the work was a nine-member group that had covered the former railroad trestles for use for bicycles.
 The Michigan Civilian Conservation Corp of 1988 was made up of 500 previously unemployed people from 18 to 25 who worked for one year earning minimum wage instead of getting welfare.

 The bridge is named after a local resident, his family (Robert Nichols) donated the material to convert the bridge from a trestle railroad bridge to a covered bridge after his death.